Other research projects

 Care farming: providing brighter futures for young and old

-In a joint project between Bournemouth University and Future Roots, we are conducting a three-year programme, as part of a PhD project.
+In a joint project between Bournemouth University and Future Roots, we have completed a three-year programme, as part of a PhD project.
 The main aim of the project was to 'explore benefits of a care farm model on improving physical and mental health outcomes for older people and behaviourally-challenged young people, and improving intergenerational interaction'.
-Click here for more information.
+More details soon about the final report.

 Educating young people about mental health

 Many mental illnesses have an initial onset in late adolescence.
 All too often, we hear how young people are not prepared when they encounter diagnoses for the first time.
 If mental health was routinely taught in schools, particularly about diagnoses, possible causes, treatments, prognoses and support, the impact might be less dramatic.
 Young people could be taught about this, but also about promoting good mental health, encouraging open dialogue, reducing stigma, and about looking out for friends.
 Dorset Mind, for whom I am Patron, is working on a major project to support young people's mental health - including education and support.
 For more information check out Dorset Mind Your Head

 Impact of child sexual abuse on developing (later) mental illness

 The link between child abuse and later mental health problems is well known.
 In short, when a child is subjected to sexual abuse, they are significantly more likely to develop eating disorders in childhood, and experience (often serious) mental illness in late adolescence, including mood disorders and psychoses.
 While many psychiatric conditions have a biological component, child sexual abuse is a major environmental trigger for onset.
 Early intervention may be a key moderator to developing serious mental illness.
 I will be working with ActsFast, a Dorset-based child abuse charity, to explore the benefit of providing support to the protective parent/carer of sexually abused children.